The Diploma in the Art of Tasting Whisky is a fun and interactive course exploring all things sensory.

 - The Influence of Oak

 Candidates will be collected from central Edinburgh (normally by Waverley Train Station) at 7.30.
-A breakfast of bacon rolls will be served on arrival.
+A breakfast will be served on arrival.

 The day starts with an odour recognition test before moving on to learn about oak and maturation.
 Candidates will test a variety of different aged spirit and whiskies before moving on to learn about flavour manipulation.